 Exporting to a new country and communicating successfully with this new audience in their own language involves the deconstruction and reconstruction of a culture, not just a language.

-It’s important to understand the protocols of modesty and respect in any culture, and nowhere is that more true than in Japan.
+It is important to understand the protocols of modesty and respect in any culture, and nowhere is that more true than in Japan.
 Failing to take into account a person’s age or social status will immediately compromise any business relationship, and these errors can be glaring or subtle.
 Changes to the structure of a language in translation can be “obligatory” or “non-obligatory”.
 Obligatory changes occur because of the differences in grammatical structure between one language and another.
 Non-obligatory changes can be less obvious.
 They occur because of differences in culture and style.
-People who take pride in their national culture might be deeply offended by a failure to recognise these non-obligatory changes, and Wolfestone clients agree that it simply isn’t worth the risk.
+People who take pride in their national culture might be deeply offended by a failure to recognize these non-obligatory changes, and Wolfestone clients agree that it simply isn’t worth the risk.

-.
+If the penalties for poor preparation are severe, the rewards for good work are excellent.
+Outstanding opportunities exist for exporters across many sectors, and Japan’s commitment to an eco-friendly future is opening many doors in the renewable energy industry.
 Over the past year, Japan has begun a major restructuring of its energy mix, reforming the electricity sector and working towards a target of deriving 25% of all power from renewable sources.
-Offshore wind, solar PV and biomass services are thriving, and there’s increasing demand for Smart-Grid and Smart metering technology from utility service providers.
+Offshore wind, solar PV, and biomass services are thriving, and there’s increasing demand for Smart-Grid and Smart metering technology from utility service providers.

 A country that has 2% of the world’s population is responsible for a massive 20% of the world’s research and development spending, with an increasing emphasis on greener products.
-Wolfestone’s commitment to eco-friendly trading